junxit/us-congress-bills-111/bill.md

 ## § 1.
 Short title

-This Act may be cited as the “Law Enforcement Officers Safety Act Improvements Act of 2009”.
+This Act may be cited as the “Law Enforcement Officers Safety Act Improvements Act of 2010”.

 ## § 2.
 Amendments to law enforcement officer safety provisions of title 18

-- **(a)** *In general* Section 926B of title 18, United States Code, is amended by adding at the end the following:
+- **(a)** *In general* Section 926B of title 18, United States Code, is amended—
+  - **(1)** in subsection (c)(3), by inserting “which could result in suspension or loss of police powers” after “agency”; and
+  - **(2)** by adding at the end the following:
-  > - **(f)** For the purposes of this section, a law enforcement officer of the Amtrak Police Department or a law enforcement or police officer of the executive branch of the Federal Government qualifies as an employee of a governmental agency who is authorized by law to engage in or supervise the prevention, detection, investigation, or prosecution of, or the incarceration of any person for, any violation of law, and has statutory powers of arrest.
+    > - **(f)** For the purposes of this section, a law enforcement officer of the Amtrak Police Department, a law enforcement officer of the Federal Reserve, or a law enforcement or police officer of the executive branch of the Federal Government qualifies as an employee of a governmental agency who is authorized by law to engage in or supervise the prevention, detection, investigation, or prosecution of, or the incarceration of any person for, any violation of law, and has statutory powers of arrest.

 - **(b)** *Active law enforcement officers* Section 926B of title 18, United States Code is amended by striking subsection (e) and inserting the following:
   > - **(e)** As used in this section, the term firearm—